trovu/trovu/blog/_posts/how-i-use-trovu/index.md

     - beginner
 ---

-Many of my friends have known Trovu for years, and they fall into exactly two groups:
+I have started creating this project in 2005, many of my friends have known it for years, and they fall into exactly two groups:

 -   "Nice, but I don't see why this would be useful to me."
 -   "This is awesome, I can't use the Internet without it anymore."